 Bento’s platform automates tasks like paying salaries and taxes, significantly reducing administrative burdens for businesses.
 They are clearly succeeding, with over 900 satisfied clients across Nigeria, including well-known names like Hygeia, Paystack, and Kobo360.

-The newest and most interesting thing Bento Africa offers is a loan platform.
 This lets employees of businesses that use Bento Africa get loans directly.
 According to Okubanjo, Bento Africa has partnered with 5 banks, and 2 of those banks provide the money for the loans.

 Since launching the loan platform, Bento Africa has helped people borrow over ₦1 billion ($2.4 million).
 These loans are offered at competitive interest rates (between 2-5% per month) and boast a remarkably low default rate of around 1%.

 Bento Africa’s loan platform is further strengthened by its integration with Lendsqr, a leading lending platform.
 This seamless integration is a game-changer, as it provides Bento Africa with a significant advantage when pitching to companies.
-The promise of offering employee loans is a compelling value proposition that can attract and retain clients.

 SeamlessHR is taking a different approach to the HR and financial services market.
 Unlike Bento Africa, which has partnered with banks for its loan offerings, it is funding its own loan program.